“A globe that expands your horizon.”™

 A soft Earth is home to peg people who spend their days exploring shadows and light, day and night, the shape of the Earth, the horizon, the Earth’s orbit around the Sun and how it all works together to make the years go by and the seasons change.

-Soft Earth is a squishy Earth ball where Peg People live!
-A fun soft earth ball that is also a cool tool for science.
+Soft Earth is a squishy Earth globe where Peg People live!
+An intriguing soft earth globe that is also a cool tool for science.

 Reveal the secrets of day and night and Earth’s motion.

-Engage kids with this model of the Earth and show how the globe creates day and night.
+Engage your mind with this model of the Earth and show how the globe creates day and night.